xchen87/xchen87.github.io/_posts/2023-05-12-dynamic-and-static-library.md

     for (auto& e : vec) e = e + 1;
 }
 ```
 This file will be used for creating a library for our main executable to link.
-Then we write a main function that links the library:
+Then we write the main function:
 ```c++
 #include <iostream>
 #include <mylib.h>